After all, does electronic signature replace notarization?

 When we talk about electronic signature, authentication takes place in several other ways, such as password, biometrics, IP recognition, geolocation and digital certificate – just to name a few.

-What is digital signature?
+What is electronic signature?

 We can define electronic signature as a legal and efficient way to obtain someone's approval or consent by acknowledging their identity via electronic means.